 Strala 200+ Hour Read-to-Lead Certification, upon successful completion.

-What is Yoga, What is Strala, Finding the Ease in Effort, Releasing vs. Stretching, Psychology of Yoga, Helping vs. Proving, Ethics, Living Yoga, Spirituality, Safety, Breathing, Moving, Adjustments, Alignment, Practical Anatomy & Physiology, Supporting vs. Fixing, Diagnosis, Healing, Health & Nutrition, Poses, Sequences, History, Language, Leading Yoga, Reaching one person, Reaching millions of people, Business of Yoga, Getting a Job.
+What is Yoga, What is Strala, Finding the Ease in Effort, Releasing vs. Stretching, Psychology of Yoga, Helping vs. Proving, Ethics, Living Yoga, Spirituality, Safety, Breathing, Moving, Adjustments, Alignment, Practical Anatomy & Physiology, Diagnosis, Preventing & Treating Injuries, Supporting vs. Fixing, Health & Nutrition, Yoga for Athletes, Strength & Endurance, Yoga for Kids, Poses, Sequences, History, Language, Leading Yoga, Reaching one person, Reaching millions of people, Business of Yoga, Getting a Job.

 Any questions?
 Email Mike at Mike@StralaYoga.com

 Want to learn about our Strala Intensive Training?
 Click here!

 Want to learn more about training at Strala?
 Following are a few resources that might help!

 a) The Studio Where Everybody Knows Your Name, an article written by Strala grad Anna about her experience and training with Strala.

 b) How do I pick a yoga training & get a teaching job?
 A Q&A about training, alliance affiliation, and the differences among yoga schools.